 Do you have a drink or two in the evening as a way to relax and help you to fall asleep?
 If so, you’ve got plenty of company.
 Alcohol is among the most common “sleep aids” that people employ to help them drift off at night.
-We know that alcohol doesn’t solve problems for sleep: it creates them.
-And a new study suggests yet another reason that alcohol can be a roadblock to good sleep: the stimulating effects of alcohol are felt more strongly in the early evening hours.
+We know, however, that alcohol doesn’t solve problems for sleep: It creates them.
+And a new study suggests yet another reason that alcohol can be a roadblock to good sleep: The stimulating effects of alcohol are felt more strongly in the early evening hours.
 That evening drink you think is sending you toward slumber?
 It’s likely doing just the opposite.

 Researchers conducted a study using 27 men and women between the ages of 21-26.

 While in the laboratory, researchers were able to isolate and analyze the effects of alcohol during several distinct periods within each participant’s circadian cycle.
 At four times throughout the day and night, participants were given either a mixed alcoholic drink or a placebo drink that mimicked the taste of the alcoholic drink.

 Researchers took several measurements throughout each day and night, including:

 - Breath alcohol concentration, to measure amount of alcohol in the bloodstream.